Reginald Dyer

-Subsequently, Dyer was removed from duty and widely condemned both in Britain and India, but he became a celebrated hero among some with connections to the British Raj.
-Some historians argue the episode was a decisive step towards the end of British rule in India.
+Dyer later resigned.
+He was widely condemned for spearheading the Jallianwala Bagh massacre, both in Britain and India, but he became a celebrated hero among some with connections to the British Raj.

-Early life
+Life and career

-Dyer was born in Murree, in the Punjab province of British India, which is now in Pakistan.
+Dyer was born on 9 October 1864 in Murree, in the Punjab province of British India, which is now in Pakistan.
 He was the son of Edward Dyer, a brewer who managed the Murree Brewery, and Mary Passmore.
 He spent his childhood in Murree and Shimla and received his early education at the Lawrence College Ghora Gali, Murree and Bishop Cotton School in Shimla.
-From eleven he attended Midleton College in County Cork, Ireland, before briefly studying medicine, at the Royal College of Surgeons in Ireland, before deciding on a military career.
+From eleven he attended Midleton College in County Cork, Ireland, before briefly studying medicine, at the Royal College of Surgeons in Ireland.
+Dyer then decided to pursue a military career, and enrolled at the Royal Military College of Sandhurst, from where he graduated in August 1885.
+He was also fluent in a number of Indian languages as well as Persian.

-Assignments

-In 1885, soon after graduating from the Royal Military College, Sandhurst, Dyer was commissioned into the Queen's Royal Regiment (West Surrey) as a lieutenant, and performed riot control duties in Belfast (1886) and served in the Third Burmese War (1886–87).
+Following his graduation, Dyer was commissioned into the Queen's Royal Regiment (West Surrey) as a lieutenant, and performed riot control duties in Belfast (1886) and served in the Third Burmese War (1886–87).
 He transferred to the Bengal Army, initially joining the Bengal Staff Corps as a lieutenant in 1887.
 He was attached to the 39th Bengal Infantry, later transferring to the 29th Punjabis.
-He married Frances Annie Ommaney, the daughter of Edmund Piper Ommaney, on 4 April 1888, in St Martin's Church, Jhansi, India.
-The first of their three children, Gladys, was born in Shimla, India, in 1889.
-Dyer served in the latter in the Black Mountain campaign (1888), the Chitral Relief (1895) (promoted to captain in 1896) and the Mahsud blockade (1901–02).
+Dyer served in the latter in the Black Mountain campaign (1888), the Chitral Relief (1895) (promoted to captain in November 1896) and, after attending the Staff College, Camberley from 1896 to 1897, the Mahsud blockade (1901–02).

 In 1901 he was appointed a deputy assistant adjutant general.
 In August 1903, Dyer was promoted to major, and served with the Landi Kotal Expedition (1908).
-He commanded the 25th Punjabis in India and Hong Kong and was promoted to lieutenant-colonel in 1910.
+He commanded the 25th Punjabis in India and Hong Kong and was promoted to lieutenant colonel in May 1910.

 During the First World War (1914–18), he commanded the Seistan Force, for which he was mentioned in dispatches and made a Companion of the Order of the Bath (CB).
-He was promoted colonel in 1915, and was promoted to temporary brigadier general in 1916.
-In 1919, about a month after the Jallianwala Bagh massacre, Dyer served in the Third Anglo-Afghan War.
-His brigade relieved the garrison of Thal, for which he was again mentioned in dispatches.
+He was promoted to colonel in March 1915, and was promoted to temporary brigadier-general in February 1916, when he took command of a brigade, and again in March 1918.
+In 1919, about a month after the Jallianwala Bagh killing, Dyer served in the Third Anglo-Afghan War.
+His brigade relieved the garrison of Thal, and inflicted heavy casualties on Afghans, for which he was again mentioned in dispatches.
 For a few months in 1919 he was posted to the 5th Brigade at Jamrud.
 He retired on 17 July 1920, retaining the rank of colonel.

+In 1888 Dyer married Frances Anne Trevor Ommaney, the daughter of Edmund Piper Ommaney, on 4 April 1888, in St Martin's Church, Jhansi, India.
+The first of their three children, Gladys, was born in Shimla, India, in 1889.
+They also had two sons, Ivon Reginald, born 1895 and Geoffrey Edward MacLeod, born 1896.